Causal Influences over Social Learning Networks: Connection of to Average Causal Derivative Effect

 Here, the vector $s_m$ quantifies the amount of relative misinformation the intervention $\mu_m$ produces.
 Therefore, the gradient

 is independent of the intervention dose $\mu_m$, and satisfies

 In other words, to find the gradient of $f(\wcnb)$ with respect to $s_m$, setting

 in \eqref{eq:fcmknb_def} as it was done in \eqref{eq:wcnbd_definition} for finding $\wcnbd$, is sufficient.
 The reason we are interested in $\nabla_{s_m} f(\wcnb)$ is the following: Notice from \eqref{eq:fcmknb_def} that $f(\wcnb)$ is a monotonic increasing function of $\wcnb$.
 Also, $s_m (\theta)$ is clearly a monotonic function of $\mu_m (\theta)$ --- see \eqref{eq:s_m_definition}.
 Therefore, $\nabla_{s_m} f(\wcnb)$ can be considered as some proxy for the derivative of the causal effect $\wcnb$ with respect to $\mu_m (\theta)$.
 Consequently, we conclude that setting $\mu_m(\theta)$ as a uniform belief in $\wcnb$ effectively parallels finding the average causal derivative effect.
+It is also important to note here that the average causal derivative effect is the analogue of the binary treatment causal effect.
+For binary interventions, the causal effect is given by the difference between the outcomes under the two possible interventions.
+When the intervention varies continuously, the corresponding quantity is the derivative with respect to intervention strength, which captures the infinitesimal change in the causal effect.